oras-project/oras-www/README.md

 ## Online one-click setup

 You can use Gitpod (a free, online, VS Code-like IDE) for contributing.
-With a single click, it will launch a workspace (for Docusaurus 2) and automatically:
+With a single click, it will launch a workspace (for Docusaurus 2) automatically:

 * clone the docusaurus repo.
 * install the dependencies.